 - Look through websites for similar businesses.
 What have they named their pages, their services, and their products?
 You may see some phrases there that you hadn’t thought of.

 - What do your customers ask you for?
 Pay attention to your customers’ own language to really understand the keywords they’d search for.
 For example, you may call your business a “bridal salon” but notice that customers usually say “wedding dress shop” instead.

 What shows up under suggested or related searches on Google if you search for your main keywords?
 What shows up under “People also ask”?

 Once you have a good list of keywords, highlight the most important ones.
 Which seem to be most relevant to what you do?

 For extra credit, you can also use a free tool like SearchVolume.io to test which keywords are searched the most.

 For example, a photographer’s partial keyword list might look like this:

 - Family photography

-As your last SEO planning step for your new site, plan your site structure around your most important keywords.
+The next step is to plan your site structure around your most important keywords.

 You will likely want to optimize your home page for your most important keyword.
-That means using that keyword phrase in your site’s content, meta title and description, and possibly a section heading on the page.
+We’ll discuss how to use those keywords in the next section.